 Most people seem to have a really hard time waking up in the morning.
-It’s as if we’re resisting the idea of living another day at its fullest.
+It's as if we're resisting the idea of living another day to its fullest.

 I use to be that way.
 I'd hardly wake up, hit the snooze button and fall back asleep until I HAD to wake up.
 Sounds familiar?